charleskoffler/clprolf/docs/getting_started/clprolf_simple_doc_github_website_object_roles.md

 ### "abstraction", "comp_as_worker", and "model" keywords

 "simu_real_world_obj" can be replaced by "abstraction" keyword (or @Abstraction in the framework), if wanted.
 "Abstraction" could be preferred by some people.
-Here we mean that the class, with its methods and attributes, is an abstraction.
+Here we mean that the object, with its methods and attributes, is an abstraction.

 "simu_comp_as_worker" can be called "comp_as_worker"(or @Comp_as_worker in the framework), to remain coherent.
 "model_real_world_obj" can be replaced by "model" as well.
 The "nature" keyword is still functional on such classes, as well as the roles annotation of the simu_real_world_objs(like @Expert_component).

+### "indef_obj"(indefinite object) object role
+We are not obliged to define an object role, in case where we desire to stay compatible with traditional OOP.So the "indef_obj" modifier(indefinite object) can be used instead of the other object role modifiers.
+In the framework, there are no equivalent, and simply don't use a role annotation for the class.